-George became involved in the Chartist movement and was arrested for his activities as an agitator.
-It seems his parents tried desperately to save him, however he was arrested for conspiring to levy war against the Queen and her Government and sent for trial along with other Chartists.
-Read about his arrest and trial here.
-He was convicted of the crime and sentenced to transportation for life.
+George Mullins became involved in the Chartist movement and was arrested for his activities as an agitator.
+It seems his parents tried desperately to save him, however he was arrested for conspiring to levy war against the Queen and her Government and sent for trial along with other Chartists.......

-George Bridge Mullins arrived as an exile on the Adelaide in 1849.
-His father and possibly his mother made arrangements to follow him to Australia soon afterwards.
+George Mullin's parents Daniel and Mary Mullin made arrangements to follow him to Australia soon afterwards.

-In January 1851 George Bridge Mullins was elected (by a large majority) to be resident medical officer at the Maitland Hospital.
-(10)
+Although he had no formal qualifications, he was elected (by a large majority) to be resident medical officer at the Maitland Hospital in January 1851.

-He thanked his supporters and promised to 'endeavour by diligence and a careful exercise of his abilities to promote the interests of the Institution'.
+In thanking his supporters he promised to 'endeavour by diligence and a careful exercise of his abilities to promote the interests of the Institution'.